Cervix cryosurgery is a surgical treatment to freeze and destroy abnormal tissue in the cervix.

 You might feel light-headed right after the procedure.
 If this happens, lie down flat on the examination table so that you do not faint.
 This feeling should go away in a few minutes.

 You can resume almost all of your normal activities right after surgery.

 For 2 - 3 weeks after the surgery, you will have a lot of watery discharge caused by the shedding (sloughing) of the dead cervical tissue.

 You may need to avoid sexual intercourse and using tampons for several weeks.

 Avoid douching, because douching can cause severe infections in the uterus and tubes.

 Cervix surgery; Cryosurgery - female

 Noller KL.
 Intraepithelial neoplasia of the lower genitaltract (cervix, vulva): Etiology, screening, diagnostic techniques, In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby management Elsevier; 2012:chap 28.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 28.